ngrx/platform/projects/ngrx.io/content/guide/signals/signal-store/custom-store-features.md

 </code-example>

-### Example 4: Defining Computed Props and Methods as Input
+### Example 4: Defining Properties and Methods as Input

-In addition to state, it's also possible to define expected computed signals and methods in the following way:
+In addition to state, it's also possible to define expected properties and methods in the following way:

 <code-example header="baz.feature.ts">